-This page compares the concepts of public and private services on Google Cloud Platform.
+This page compares the concepts of public and private services on Google Cloud.

 Public APIs and services

-Public APIs and services are globally visible across all GCP projects.
-Examples of public GCP APIs and services include:
+Public APIs and services are globally visible across all Google Cloud projects.
+Examples of public Google Cloud APIs and services include:

 You need the appropriate permissions to list or use public

-APIs and services in a GCP project.
+APIs and services in a Cloud project.
 For example, to enable a service,

 you need the